India's ITC says to resume cigarette production amid health warning row

-NEW DELHI (Reuters) - India’s biggest cigarette maker ITC Ltd said it would resume production at its factories “consequent upon” a favorable court order, two weeks after it decided to shutter its plants over the government’s stringent new packaging rules.
+NEW DELHI, April 16 (Reuters) - India’s biggest cigarette maker ITC Ltd will soon resume production at its factories, the company said in a statement, two weeks after it decided to shutter its plants over the government’s stringent new packaging rules.

-India ordered that from April 1, 85 percent of a cigarette pack’s surface had to be covered in health warnings, up from 20 percent, but cigarette firms halted production saying the policy was not clear.
+India from April 1 ordered 85 percent of a cigarette pack’s surface to be covered in health warnings, up from 20 percent, but cigarette firms halted production saying the policy was not clear.

-India’s $11 billion tobacco industry is up in arms against the new rules and has taken the government to court.
+India’s $11 billion tobacco industry is up in arms against the new rules and has taken New Delhi to court.
 Industry estimates show the production halt has already cost $850 million and risks the livelihood of millions of farmers.

-In a statement to the Indian stock exchange late on Friday, ITC, part-owned by British American Tobacco, said: “Consequent upon a high court order passed in favor of the company, the company will soon resume manufacture of cigarettes in its factories”.
+In a statement to the Indian stock exchange late on Friday, ITC, which is part-owned by British American Tobacco, said it will resume manufacturing of cigarettes “consequent upon a high court order passed in favour of the company”.

-An ITC spokesman declined on Saturday to elaborate on ITC’s statement to the stock exchange.
-Its statement gave no details of its court appeal or any subsequent orders.

-The company also did not address whether it would print bigger health warnings on its packs.
+It did not give any details of the court decision.
+It was not immediately clear whether the company will print bigger health warnings on its packs or not.

+On Saturday, repeated calls to an ITC spokesman went unanswered.
+Industry lobby the Tobacco Institute of India declined to comment.

 ITC said earlier this month it was not ready to print bigger, “excessive” health warnings.
-It also said the government was implementing new rules despite a parliamentary panel report that called for the size of the warnings to be reduced.
+It also said the government was implementing new rules despite a parliamentary panel report that called for reducing the size of warnings.

 But the panel’s report is not binding on the government, and health ministry officials have maintained that manufacturers must comply with the new rules.